Hanna Kroeger

-Hanna U. Kroeger (1913-1998) was a vendor of health food and alternative medicine products in the U.S. She operated a variety of businesses including a health food store, restaurant, and wholesale herb business in Boulder, Colorado between 1957 and her death.
+Hanna Ursula Kroeger, née Zimmer (October 5, 1913 – May 7, 1998) was a vendor of health food and alternative medicine products in the United States.
+She operated a variety of businesses in Boulder, Colorado — including a health food store, restaurant, and wholesale herb business — from 1957 until her death 41 years later.

 Early life and family

-Hanna Ursula Zimmer was born October 5, 1913 in Attabey, Turkey, to German missionaries who ran an orphanage.
-Her father, Max, communicated with Alice Bailey, an esoteric wisdom teacher; her mother, Hannah, was an herbal medicine practitioner.
+Hanna Ursula Zimmer was born October 5, 1913, in Attabey, Turkey, to German missionaries who ran an orphanage.
+Her father, Max, communicated with Alice Bailey, an esoteric wisdom teacher; her mother, Hannah, was a herbal medicine practitioner.
 Kroeger was the youngest of six children.
 She grew up watching her parents help the less fortunate.

 Hanna Zimmer married Rudolph Kroeger, a mechanical engineer.
 They had five children: sons Klaus, Heinz and Albrecht; daughters Gisela and Anneliese.
 Rudolph was imprisoned for five years in a Russian labor camp after WWII.
 After his release he wanted to take his family as far from Russia as he could.
 They tried for years to immigrate to the U.S. and finally found sponsors, allowing them to immigrate in 1953.
 They traveled for 3 years before settling in Boulder in 1956.